barryclark/jekyll-now/_posts/2018-7-11-day-twelve.md

   {% raw %}
   \[\Delta F = \sqrt{\sum_{i=1}^{k}k\]
   {% endraw %}
 Which is just exactly the same as the square root of the total flux in the aperture object.
 Seems reasonable.
+Now that I understand the theory behind how to estimate uncertainty, I can start integrating it into my code.

+## Coding